bekk/bekk-christmas/post/kotlin/wip-using-the-bytecode-viewer-and-decompiler-plugins-in-intellij-to-lift-the-veil-of-kotlins-magic.md

 ---
 ## How to use the tools

 First of all it is required that you have IntelliJ IDEA installed.
-You can use both  the Community or Ultimate edition, since [they come bundled](https://www.jetbrains.com/idea/features/editions_comparison_matrix.html) with the necessary tools.
+You can use the Community or Ultimate edition, since [both come bundled](https://www.jetbrains.com/idea/features/editions_comparison_matrix.html) with the necessary tools.
 Then simply create or open a Kotlin file of your chosing and select **Tools > Kotlin > Show Kotlin Bytecode** from the menu.
 A new side panel will open and, given that you have a Kotlin file currently selected, will display the corresponding bytecode generated for that specific file.
 From here you can study the actual bytecode, or jump to another Kotlin file of your liking.
 The Bytecode Viewer will update automatically with the Kotlin file currently being viewed:

 ![TopLevel.kt opened in the Bytecode Viewer](https://i.ibb.co/LS7nvZc/Intelli-J-IDEA-CE-2020-2-1-Bytecode-Viewer-1.png "TopLevel.kt opened in the Bytecode Viewer")
 ![Another Kotlin file opened in the Bytecode Viewer](https://i.ibb.co/tDrV5yG/Intelli-J-IDEA-CE-2020-2-1-Bytecode-Viewer-2.png "Another Kotlin file opened in the Bytecode Viewer")